astrochili/defold-zed/README.md

 Defold API annotations can be downloaded from [here](https://github.com/astrochili/defold-annotations/releases).

 It would be a good idea to place them to some shared place and add the path to `workspace.library` array in the `.luarc.json` file.
 It allows to reuse the annotations folder between projects.

-## File Associations

-Files with the extension `*.script` and other types provided by Defold are not recognized as Lua in the Zed editor.

-I think it will be supported very soon, upvote 👍 and watch for updates https://github.com/zed-industries/community/issues/595.

-### Workaround

-Meanwhile, specifying a language type each time you open a file is possible, but it does not start the Language Server.
-Nevertheless, when you really need it, there is a hack how to start and language server, but only for one file:

-- Restart the editor
-- Open the desired file without touching any other Lua files.
-- Select language type `Lua` (I added the `"cmd-shift-l": "language_selector::Toggle"` shortcut for this)
-- At this point, the Lua Language Server starting to check updates, after which it's enabled for the unknown file type as well.

 ## Build and Debug